tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "There is **no explicit communication** between the behavior agents. all communication occurs through **observing the effects of actions** that other agents have on the external world."

+* "The world itself becomes the 'central' controller; **the unmapped environment becomes the map**. within this kind of organization, **very small amounts of computation** are needed to generate intelligent behaviors."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>